Credit:

 Many meat delivery services ship their products frozen, so it's important to know how to properly defrost.

-Freezing is very useful for keeping meat safe to eat for a longer period of time by significantly slowing down yeast and bacteria growth.
+Freezing is very useful for keeping meat safe to eat for a longer period.
+It accomplishes this by significantly slowing down yeast and bacteria growth.
 This is why you’ll often see the text “use or freeze by” on meat you purchase at the grocery store.

 Meat delivery services take care of that step for you.
-When freezing food, the key to keeping it fresh is minimizing the air space around it, which is why meat delivery services vacuum-seal their products.
+When freezing food, the key to keeping it fresh is minimizing the air space around it.
+This is why meat delivery services vacuum-seal their products.

 Dave Ellerby, Reviewed's chief scientist explains, "Most foods, including meat and seafood, have a high water content, which turns into ice when frozen.
 One of water's most interesting properties is that it can sublimate and turn directly from solid ice to water vapor without becoming a liquid.
 This can happen at any temperature but speeds up if your freezer is too warm."

-Water vapor can escape the meat and turn back into ice, which is why you see ice crystals around loosely packed items in your freezer.
+Water vapor can escape the meat and turn back into ice.
+This is why you see ice crystals around loosely packed items in your freezer.
 This slowly dries out the meat, and exposure to air in loose packaging can also discolor the meat.

 The advantage of vacuum packing is that it eliminates space around the meat for water vapor to collect.
 This prevents drying, or what we move commonly call freezer burn, and the lack of air limits discoloration.